I craft powerful stories that move people, educate, and inspire change.

 12 different interviews including with the Belize Minister of the Environment and renowned archeologist Jaime Awe

-Dr. Elma Kay stands in a devastated patch of land outside Belmopan.
+Dr. Elma Kay, a university professor and conservationist, stands in a devastated patch of land outside Belmopan, Belize.
 She has spent the last decade building a coalition of local and international organizations to stop the deforestation that threatens Belize’s cornerstone jaguar population.
 She’s a hero, and our video was part of her efforts.

 Why it matters.